jacketizer/libnmea/README.md

 structs.
 It is written in a modular architecture that dynamically loads a parser module for each implemented sentence type.
 This way, new sentences can easily be added to the library without modifying the core code.
 If you find any sentence missing, please add it by contributing to the code.
+I am open to suggestions regarding the code and architecture, so if you have any ideas or improvements, please tell me or submit a merge request :-).

 [http//nmea.io](http://nmea.io/)